0xtheak/todo_list/README.md

 Features

     Create tasks and to-dos
-    Organize tasks by projects and tags for better categorization View tasks in a simple list
+    View tasks in a simple list
     Mark tasks as complete, or delete them when no longer needed Dark mode option for easier viewing in low-light environments